szaimen/Nextcloud-NAS-Guide/README.md

 **The update will be executed on saturdays at 18:00h.**

 Please note: the update script will only update to minor Nextcloud versions.
-If new major Nextcloud version get released, you will need to update your server manually.
+If a new major Nextcloud version gets released, you will need to update your server manually by running the update script.

 ## How to enable geoblocking?
 In order to improve security, you can allow access to your webserver only from specific countries or continents.